-First automated malnutrition screening program has been implemented for hospitalized children, reports a new study.
+First automated program has been implemented to screen for malnutrition in hospitalized children, reveals a new study.

 "There is currently no universal, standardized approach to nutrition screening for children in hospitals, and our project is the first fully automated pediatric malnutrition screen using EHR data."